 You may also hear about something called the Paris Pass.
 It includes attractions and tours, most of which are not listed on our itinerary.

-You can purchase your Paris Visite Pass at the ticket booths in the metro stations (do this the first time you ride the metro).
-This will pay for your transportation on the metro, RER, bus, and the Montmartre funicular.
-Learn more here.
+You can purchase your Navigo Pass or Paris Visite Pass at the ticket booths in the metro stations (do this the first time you ride the metro).
+This will pay for your transportation on the metro, RER, bus, and the Montmartre funicular and it includes the Paris airports and Versailles.

 Paris Metro Sign